BrainFu** Interpreter and Debugger

 repeat ] if the cell value is nonzero, then go back to the first command after the matching bracket

 In the table, each command has a name and a symbol.
-Symbol for each command is just one character.
+The symbol for each command is just one character.

 The Debugger's Interface

-Click on the “Debug Start” button to start the “Hello World!” program.
+Click the “Debug Start” button to start the “Hello World!” program.
 The program won't execute any commands yet.
-All the memory cells will be reset to value zero, and the first cell, numbered “0” will be highlighted in green color.
+The program won't execute any commands yet.
+The "Watch" box displays the contents of the first 40 memory cells.
+All the memory cells will be reset to a value of zero, and the first cell, numbered "0", will be highlighted in green color.

-Now, click on the “Step by 1 instruction” button.
-Click on it many times.
-The values of the memory cells will be increasing.
-The debugger will execute one command every time you click the “Step by 1 instruction” button.
+As you click the “Step by 1 instruction” button many times, the values of the memory cells will increase.
+The debugger executes one command every time you click the “Step by 1 instruction” button.
 You can observe the execution of commands in the instruction stream above the “Step” buttons.
-An “instruction” is just another name for a “command”.
+An “instruction” is just another name for a command.

 The program will output the text “Hello World!” near the end of the execution.
-The entire execution is 390 instructions long, so you would need a lot of clicking to get to the end of the program.
-If you like, you can try out the other “Step”” buttons to step faster through the “Hello World!” program.
+The entire execution is 390 instructions long.
+If you like, you can try out the other “Step” buttons to step faster through the program.
 You can also use other buttons to restart or terminate the program.

 What do the Commands do?

-If you click on the “Step by 1 instruction” button slowly, you will be able to observe that most instructions do exactly what the table of commands says, as described earlier in this article.
+If you click the “Step by 1 instruction” button slowly, you'll be able to observe that most instructions do exactly what the table of commands says, as described earlier in this article.

 The instruction + increases a memory cell by one; the instruction > moves one cell to the right, etc.

-In the next chapter, you will learn how to write your own programs by using the eight commands of the programming language BF.
+In the next chapter, you'll learn how to write your own programs using the eight commands of the BrainFu language.